Die4Ever/deus-ex-randomizer/src/notes/patchv3.7.2.md

 - "Invert Mouse" Crowd Control effect will now properly restore your mouse controls if you load a save made during the effect after the effect ends.
 - Teleporters between maps will now properly show whether the destination map is mirrored or not (The arrow in the icon will point left for mirrored maps, or right for normal maps).
 - The Crowd Control setting in the Randomizer Setup or Advanced Settings pages will now be automatically enabled if Crowd Control connects to the game while in those menus.
+- The instant death zone in the fan shaft on the surface of Area 51 (Mission 15) will always be gone after loading a game if the fan was destroyed.
+This was a bug that popped up intermittently, related to specific save timing after destroying the fan.
 - Non-Vanilla fixes and improvements:
   - When playing a mod that uses Confix (Such as GMDX or Vanilla?
 Madder!), Harley talk to you after finishing Mission 1 if you didn't talk to him or Paul before finishing the mission.
   - A large number of bingo goals have had their available missions adjusted in GMDX and Revision to match which missions they can actually be completed in.